Levchenkov/PewPew.Ecs/EXAMPLES.md

 Use this pattern when:

-- your data layout is contiguous enough for vectorization
-- you want a single API for both dense and sparse paths
+- you want to use vectorization for optimizations
 - you are optimizing hot movement or math-heavy systems

 ---